kazu0620/SRGVersionUpdater/README.md

     return YES;
 }
 ```
-Input URL of the JSON file uploaded by previous step in endPointUrl,
+Input URL of the JSON file uploaded by previous step in endPointUrl.

 ####Notice:
 There are Bandwidth Limits in Dropbox.
 If your app have huge number of downloads per day, it is better to change account plan, or use other hosting services.